心若不異 If the mind does not discriminate

 The Lankavatara Sutra:

-How again, Mahamati, does the Bodhisattva discard notions of birth, abiding, and cessation?
+How again, Mahamati, does the Bodhisattva discard notions of birth, existence and cessation?
 By this it is meant that all things are to be regarded as forms born of a vision or a dream, a dream that never was, since there are no such things as self, not-self, or duality.
 They will see that the external world depends on Mind for its existence.
 And seeing that there is no stirring of the vijnanas and that the triple world is a complicated network of causation which owes its rise to discrimination, they find that all things, internal and external, are beyond predicability;* they are seen as devoid of self-nature and unborn.
 Thus they attain to the realisation that all things are illusions and are unborn.
 (Suzuki, p.
 81)

 * beyond predicability: cannot be asserted to be real